E3SM-Project/gdess/README.md

    pip install . --upgrade
    ```

-## 🚮 Uninstalling
+## Uninstalling

-To uninstall the python packages from your environment (site-packages):
+🚮 To remove this package from your environment:

 ```
-pip uninstall bayota
+pip uninstall co2_diag
 ```

 ## 📁 Project Structure